Nikitos6720/SheikinStyle/README.md

 ## UML-Diagrams for understanding system

-### Use Case Diagram

-If you want to see the diagram, follow the [link](https://drive.google.com/file/d/1c9xKUa2ro98d_peI88OHFSls7ytaNNCj/view?usp=sharing) please.

-### Class Diagram

-If you want to see the diagram, follow the [link](https://drive.google.com/file/d/1lvVfzWlhxqW8xKBQ54CCJujteGVM9j0T/view?usp=sharing) please.
+If you want to see the diagrams, follow the [link](https://drive.google.com/file/d/1lvVfzWlhxqW8xKBQ54CCJujteGVM9j0T/view?usp=sharing) please.